jason330/2021-Best-selling-EVs/README.md

 The bar colors are based on a canvas gradient.

-There is an event listener on the specification category list, which updates the selected category and the chart.
+There is an event listener on the specification category list, which updates the selected category, the chart, and the car images.